 Abilities such as flying, shooting lasers out of our eyes, or having metal claws protruding out of your hands may be extremely difficult (and possibly painful) for microorganisms to help us achieve, however, there are other powers or abilities that could be more easily attainable.
 There could be a microorganism (or a combination of them) that could help us concentrate better, improve our memory, run just a little bit faster, jump higher, hear better, see better, heal faster or be braver.

 In the case of the last ability – bravery – we already know that the pathogenic parasite Toxoplasma gondii induces infected rats to ‘appear braver’ by making them heedless to danger, so they are more likely to expose themselves to cats.
 In this case, the parasite is manipulating the host to increase its own chances of spreading, and it is not exactly courage that it is conferring in the rats (more like recklessness) but it is not difficult to imagine a non-pathogenic microorganism having a similar effect.
 Although, I have seen and read enough science fiction to know that this could not end well at all – you can just picture a villainous dictator creating a kamikaze army to take over the world!

-Using the microbiome to enhance our abilities is just conjecture on my part and, as far as I know not happening at the moment, but it is an appealing option (compared to genetic manipulation or even cosmic radiation) in so far as that the changes are not permanent.
-They can be reversed or the effects can wear off, so we will not be altering a person forever, nor will we be forcing changes on to future generations, as the microbiome is not a heritable unit (although family and close relationships can influence our microbiomes).
+Using the microbiota to enhance our abilities is just conjecture on my part and, as far as I know not happening at the moment, but it is an appealing option (compared to genetic manipulation or even cosmic radiation) in so far as that the changes are not permanent.
+They can be reversed or the effects can wear off, so we will not be altering a person forever, nor will we be forcing changes on to future generations, as the microbiota is not a heritable unit (although family and close relationships can influence our microbiota).